Living Out Loud: Strong and Silent Has Its Place, But It’s Not the Only Way

 Later I noticed something was still bugging me about that email exchange.
 It wasn’t that a reader had criticized me.
 After all, criticism comes with the territory of being a writer.

-Rather, I realized how much I believe in the power of truth-telling, even if it’s about sexual or spiritual subjects.
-And even if it includes numerical calculations.
+Rather, I realized how much I believe in the power of truth-telling, even if it’s about sexual or spiritual subjects—and even if it includes numerical calculations.
 In short, I realized that I questioned the sentiments expressed by Keen.

 Despite my personal penchant for silence, I reject the idea that “strong and silent” is necessarily good for everyone.
 I also refuse to believe that it’s necessarily best to whisper prayers.